Skip to main content

 Frequently Asked Questions

-The 2026 Hyundai Tucson received a Safety Score of B. This vehicle has a better-than-average safety record.
+The 2026 Hyundai Tucson received a Safety Score of C. This vehicle has an average safety record.
 There are 3 crash reports on file.

 Contact your nearest Hyundai dealership to schedule a free recall repair.
 You can also check your specific vehicle by VIN at NHTSA.gov.
 Manufacturers are required by law to fix recall-related defects at no cost.